Pontryagin Optimal Control via Neural Networks: Problem Formulation

-We first recall continuous-time Pontryagin’s Maximum/Minimum Principle (PMP)~\citep{pontryagin1987mathematical} (with discrete-time PMP described later in this subsection).
-For the optimal control problem PMP describes a set of optimality conditions which the trajectory $\{x^*(t), u^*(t)\}$ must satisfy.
-For the general form of optimal control problem \eqref{eq22}, to introduce these necessary conditions, we firstly define the Hamiltonian as
+In this Subsection, we recall (discrete-time) Pontryagin’s Maximum Principle (PMP)~\cite{pontryagin1987mathematical}, which offers a set of necessary conditions that the optimal trajectory $\{\mathbf{x}_{0:T}^{*}, \mathbf{u}_{0:T-1}^{*}\}$ must satisfy in the optimal control problem Eq. \eqref{eqOCProblem}.
+To introduce these necessary conditions, we write the \textit{Hamiltonian}: